 Photos 25 and 26: Balkan Lynx (Lynx lynx) and Wild Cat (Felis sylvestris).
-Source: YPEF Albania Organization of Forestry Forests fund in Albania is administered by state, commune and private administration.
+Source: YPEF Albania

+Forests fund in Albania is administered by state, commune and private administration.
 As is shown in the diagram forests under communal administration are more than state administration.